Salman Nazar: Career

-Salman Nazar scored a well fought half century for Canada vs Vanuatu when Vanuatu had a brilliant start and restricted Canada to 4 wickets down for just 30 runs in only the first 45 mins of the game.
-Salman walked in to bat at #6 and put up the second highest partnership of ICC world Cricket League alongside N. Kirton, and dedicated that well fought knock to his late father Syed Nazar Hussain Shah in the celebration on field.
+Salman Nazar scored a half century for Canada vs Vanuatu when Vanuatu had the start and held Canada to 4 wickets down for 30 runs in the first 45 mins of the game.
+Salman walked in to bat at #6 and put up the second highest partnership of ICC world Cricket League alongside N. Kirton, and dedicated the knock to his late father Syed Nazar Hussain Shah in the celebration on field.